Monthly Archives: February 2020

 Central air conditioning is a common cooling method for many a homeowner.
 That’s because it’s advantageous in the following ways:

-- Air conditioning units, as they tend
+- Air conditioning units, as they tend to go

 Ductless mini split systems provide heating or cooling by room, also known as zones.
 Since your mini split system can include as many as five zones, sometimes even more, you may wonder if it’s possible to have too many mini splits through oversizing.